Easy Sunflower Cookies

 Flower Cookie Cutter (These were made with a 5″ cutter but, use whatever size you want.)

 Circle Cookie Cutter (The circle used for these cookies was a 3″ circle.
 Use one that fits the size of your sunflower.)

 New Unused Toothbrush (Used to spatter the icing on the center of the circle.)

 Orange and Black Airbrush Color

-As you can tell in the video, some of the flower centers look a little wonky.
-That is alright because once you airbrush and speckle them, no one will notice.
+As you can tell in the video, some of the flower centers look a little wonky, but that’s alright because once you airbrush and speckle them, no one will notice.
 All they will see is pretty sunflower cookies.

-Begin making the sunflower cookies and icing.
-If you need a good sugar cookie recipe, click here.
-If you need a good royal icing recipe, click here.
-If you want to know what 15 second icing is, click here.
+Begin making the sunflower cookies and icing and if you need a good sugar cookie recipe, click here.
+Are you looking for a good royal icing recipe?
+Click here.
+If you want to know what 15-second icing is, click here.